Institute of Wood Science & Technology (IWST)

-Institute of Wood Science and Technology-IWST (Bengaluru, Karnataka) recruits Project Assistant posts.
-B.sc candidates can apply.
+Institute of Wood Science & Technology (IWST) recruits Junior Research Fellow Posts.
+M.Sc candidates can apply.

-About Institute of Wood Science and Technology (IWST)
+About Institute of Wood Science & Technology (IWST)

 The Government of Mysore had set up a Forest Research Laboratory (FRL) at Bangalore in 1938.
 In the initial years, work was carried out mainly on properties and uses of different timber species, essential oils, other non-wood forest products and protection of wood and trees from pests and diseases.
 In 1956, this laboratory was organised as a regional centre of Forest Research Institute and Colleges, Dehra Dun.
 In 1977, Sandal Research Centre was set up to undertake research on wide-ranging aspects of genetics, silviculture and management of sandal, a valuable tree well distributed all over Southern India.
 In 1977, the marine centres of Wood Preservation Branch, Forest Research Institutes & Colleges, Dehra Dun functioning at Vishakhapatnam, Madras, Goa and Kochi were transferred to Forest Research Laboratory, Bangalore.